OfficeDev/fluent-blocks/packages/react/README.md

 />
 ```

+### Exceptions: tightly bound components

 A component may ignore `Escape` only if it is “tightly-bound” with another component.
 Components are tightly-bound when they make sense only when used together, e.g. `Layout` and `LayoutItem` where `Layout` will only render `LayoutItems` in its `items` prop.
 If you need to render special content in such a situation, you can either replace the entire parent with `Escape`, or use `Escape` as the _content_ of one of the children.

+### Escape inclusively, and share your designs!

 Make sure the content you add using `Escape` conforms to [WCAG 2.1][wcag] and is designed inclusively.

-If you would like to share the pattern for the community, [we’d welcome your contribution](CONTRIBUTING.md)!
+If you would like to share your pattern with the community, [we’d welcome your contribution](CONTRIBUTING.md)!
+We’d all thank you to submit PR’s that extend this project with your accessible high-quality patterns.

 ## Concepts